 - Once the figs are done, immediately transfer them to the serving platter and top with the brie.
 The brie will soften and melt a little from the heat of the figs. Drizzle honey over and scatter walnuts and thyme leaves around serve.
 Serve while hot or warm.

-The figs will open naturally as they roast.
-There is not need to open them up before putting them in the oven.
+- Roasting the Figs: The figs will open naturally as they roast.
+There is no need to open them up before putting them in the oven.